saberzero1/quartz-themes/themes/ayu-mirage/README.md

 > [!IMPORTANT]
 > This setup method is not yet available.
 It is currently being tested and will be released in the future.

+## Usage (Publish)

+Download the [publish.css](./publish.css) file and copy it into your Obsidian Publish vault.

+Then, in Obsidian Publish, open the Publish modal and select the `publish.css` file and click the "Publish" button at the bottom.